SirLamaGott/rlo_gardener/README.md

 # rlo_gardener
 This script offers a dynamic gardening job experience for the ESX Framework in FiveM.
 Players can take on various gardening tasks, such as weeding, tree trimming, and lawn mowing.
-The script includes a configurable daily task limit, experience, and payout system, as well as customizable task locations.
+The script includes a experience and level system, and payout system, as well as customizable task locations.

 ## Features